nekromant/rumboot-tools/README.md

                         PL2303 physical port (for -P of pl2303gpio) --pl2303-invert       Invert all pl2303 gpio signals

+redd reset sequence options:
+  --redd-port REDD_PORT
+                        Redd serial port (e.g. /dev/ttyACM1)
+  --redd-relay-id REDD_RELAY_ID
+                        Redd Relay Id (e.g. A)

 Plusargs parser options:

           rumboot-xrun can parse plusargs (similar to verilog simulator) and use them for runtime file uploads.
 This option is intended to be used for

   -A [PLUSARGS [PLUSARGS ...]], --plusargs [PLUSARGS [PLUSARGS ...]]